cchantep/tnuctipun/docs/user-guide/02-getting-started.md

 serde = { version = "1.0", features = ["derive"] }
 bson = "2.0"

-# For MongoDB connectivity (optional)
+# For MongoDB connectivity (you must add these separately)
-mongodb = "2.0"  # If using mongodb-client feature
+mongodb = "2.0"  # For connecting to MongoDB
 tokio = { version = "1.0", features = ["full"] }  # For async operations
 ```